TatorsHa/Fuzzy_Group_Project/README.md

 **For testing:**<br>
 <br>
-In the bookwyrm_analysis.ipynb you can see how we tested the programm, including how the clusters are generated.
+In the bookwyrm_analysis.ipynb you can see how we tested the programm, including how the clusters are generated along with some graphs.

 ## 1. Problem Identification and Motivation